shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 move temperature), under the assumption that $P$ has converged; more on this later.

 In some games, the size of the hidden state space can be intractably large.
-Rather than representing the hidden state policy as a flat distribution over the entire space, we can split the single SAMPLE node into a sequence of multiple SAMPLE nodes, each generating a piece of the hidden state.
+Rather than representing the hidden state as a flat distribution over the entire space, we can split the single SAMPLE node into a series of multiple SAMPLE nodes, each generating a piece of the hidden state.
 This is similar to how an LLM samples sentences one word at a time.
 In Scrabble, we can generate a hidden set of tiles one letter at a time, limiting the output of the $H$ network to a size-27 logit layer.
 In Stratego, we can generate the hidden piece identities one piece at a time.